2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 This security system ensures that participants adhere to the rules of the Lightning Network, and they cannot profit from publishing old commitment transactions.

 At this point in the training, you now know how Lightning channels are opened and how transactions within these channels work.
-In the next chapter, we will discover the different ways to close a channel and recover your bitcoins on the main blockchain.
+In the next chapter, we will explore the various methods for closing a channel and recovering your bitcoins on the main blockchain.

 ## Channel Closure